schochastics/news_ideological_selectivity/README.md

-# Analyzing audience networks
+## Replication material

-Material to replicate xxxx
+Material to replicate "Ideological self-selection in online news exposure:
+Evidence from Europe and the USA" published in xxxx [eventually add link]

+## Data

 A folder named `data` needs to be added with the following structure: